k-lpmg/ios-architecture-example/README.md

 ## Shared

-The code used together in the examples.
+The codes used together in the examples.

 [Model](https://github.com/k-lpmg/ios-architecture-example/blob/master/Shared/Model/SearchRepositoriesModel.swift)